Though they resemble interlocking foam mats on the kinder floor, these are for easily blocking your lovely knitted creations.

 - Pack Of 9

 - Some of the best mats for all types of blocking, even steam and wet blocking

 - Suitable for extra thick blocking

 - You might have to buy a second set to do larger knitted things

 Knitters Pride Lace Blocking Mats

-A large set fitting together like puzzle pieces, these are sure to suit any knitting project, regardless of size.
-This bundle includes a collection of the Knit Blockers mentioned above instead of pins.
+A large set fitting together like puzzle pieces are sure to suit any knitting project, regardless of size.

 Great affordability and quality of materials.

 - Made From – Soft, waterproof foam